jfabry/PharoGoodies/README.md

 ## Good to Know ##

-Pharo does not take this file into account.
+Pharo does not take this file into account as part of the sourcode files that it manages.